The Gold Scales Site Portal

 Budai, almost always shown smiling or laughing, is spoken of as 'the Laughing Buddha'.

 'Buddha' means "awake", and the term is used for one who has reached enlightenment, who has become spiritually awake.
-In the history of Mahayana Buddhism there are many who are thought of and referred to as buddhas.
+In the history of Mahayana Buddhism there are many who are thought of and referred to as Buddhas.
 Some Buddhist traditions consider Budai a Buddha, often identifying him with Maitreya (the future Buddha), from something he said before his death: "Maitreya [Buddha] . . .
-Often he is shown to people . . . other times they do not recognize him."
+Often he is shown to people . . . other times they do not recognise him."

 [More: Wikipedia, s.v.
 "Budai"]